daniel-norris/neu_ui/README.md

 ## Contributing

-If you're interested in contributing, I'm happy to accept any support from documentation, to bugfixes to new feature improvements.
+If you're interested in contributing, then any support from documentation, to bugfixes to even new feature improvements is welcome.

 - Pull requests and ⭐ stars are welcome!
 - Read the [contribution guide](/contributing.md) to get started